Heat exhaustion: learn first aid

 Learn heat-related first aid treatment for babies and children.

-First aid treatment to help someone who has heat exhaustion
+First aid treatment for someone who has heat exhaustion

 Step 1.
 Help them to a cool place and get them to rest